 [Participating employee feedback]

-The company has since FY2019 provided seminars on exercise and diet that are designed to address health issues in each organization, which have been well-received by participants.
-Results from questionnaires given to seminar participants showed that those who exercise increased by 13% after attendance and indicate that the seminars have contributed to helping more than 10% of participants continue exercising.
+The company has provided seminars on exercise and diet that are designed to address health issues in each organization since FY2019, which have been well-received by participants.
+The results of the questionnaire showed that the percentage of participants who continued the exercise increased by 12 percent after the seminar, indicating that the seminar helped more than 10 percent of the participants continue exercising.

 We will provide further seminars designed to motivate participants to make exercise a regular habit.